 - Opened nailpolish: 2 years or when it gets gluggy

-- For skincare, check for expiry dates, or search for the product online- pictures of the product often have a number like “30 months” on the base which is how long you can use it after opening it.
+- Opened skincare: check for expiry dates, or search for the product online- pictures of the product often have a number like “30 months” on the base which is how long you can use it after opening it.

-- Consolidate opened bottles of the same product (such as shampoo) into the same bottle.
+Before you finish this step, consolidate opened bottles of the same product (such as shampoo) into one bottle.

 Now you’ve finished sorting, you’re heading for the finish line!

-- Wipe down products and return your “keep” items to your drawer.
+Wipe down the drawers then return your “keep” items to them.
 Group them by your predetermined categories.
 Check your house to see if you have any existing containers you can use to store them in (you could even use something like ice cream containers).
 Once you have actually finished, I suggest treating yourself by buying some fit-for-purpose containers.
-Something that looks good is the following:

-- Take the basket with things that belong somewhere else and take them to that place.
+Take the basket with things that belong somewhere else – and take them to where they belong.

-As well as making yourself smile with pleasure when you open the drawer and see that pristine organisation, it will also be a lot easier to spot things you need or are close to running out of.
+Decluttering your bathroom is one of those chores that give you a great sense of accomplishment.
+As well as making yourself smile with pleasure when you open the drawer and see all that pristine organisation, you’ll find it a lot easier to spot things you need or are close to running out of.